 Every year, each grade put together a musical production to perform for our parents.
 The first one I remember was in kindergarten.
 All the kindergarten students performed The Mickey Mouse Club, but my kindergarten class didn’t get to participate because I was in a kindergarten-first grade combination class.
-Whack.
+I know.
+That’s whack.
 Quailwood Elementary, what happened to no kid left behind?
-I really wanted to be in the Mickey Mouse Club play, dammit.
+How are you going let us go out like that?
+I wanted to be in the Mickey Mouse Club play, dammit.
 Twenty-five years later and I’m still not over it.
-I could’ve been the next Justin, Ryan, Britney or maybe Dale.
+I could’ve been the next Justin, Britney or maybe Dale.
 I think Dale was the only black kid in my generation’s Mickey Mouse Club or at least the only one that I remember.
-Hold up, wait a minute, Disney?
-Where were all the kids of color in the New Mickey Mouse Club?
-You get a pass for this post, but please believe we will come back to this at a later date.
-Truth be told, after kindergarten, I can’t even remember what the plays were for the first, second and third grade because I was so hung up on the colorless M-I-C-K-E-Y-M-O-U-S-E Club.
+Truth be told, after kindergarten, I can’t even remember what the plays were for the first, second and third grade because I was so hung up on M-I-C-K-E-Y-M-O-U-S-E.

 Mickey Mouse Club aside, I will never forget the fourth-grade play.
-There wasn’t any Donald or Goofy, but the situation that played out during the audition was definitely worthy of a cartoon melody as the soundtrack.
-The privileged powers that be decided the fourth graders would perform the musical rendition of How the West Was Really Won.
-It was not even close to the Mickey Mouse Club, so there wasn’t a doubt in my mind it was going this was also going to be whack AF.
+There wasn’t any Donald or Goofy, but the situation that played out during the audition was worthy of a cartoon melody as the soundtrack.
+The privileged powers that be, decided the fourth graders would perform the musical rendition of How the West Was Really Won.
+It was not even close to the Mickey Mouse Club, so there wasn’t a doubt in my mind this was going to be whack.
 I set my disappointment aside and channeled my inner Blazing Saddles’ Sherrif Bart to get ready for my western, theatrical debut.

 What the hell is that?
-How The West Was Really Won is a 1962 American epic set between 1839-1889 about four generations of the world’s most boring family as they move from western New York to the Pacific Ocean.
-(Doesn’t this sound like the perfect play for women and people of color?
-I’ll give you a hint: It wasn’t.
-Not even a little bit.)
+How The West Was Really Won is a dull 1962 American epic set between 1839-1889 about four generations of the world’s most boring family as they move from western New York to the Pacific Ocean.

-Maybe it was the lack of puberty, the lack of maturity or it could’ve been my inability as a child to fully understand that I was constantly being exposed to microaggressive racism from problematically untrained adults who attempted to set me back socially and academically within my community, but back in the day, I was a very shy kid.
+Maybe it was the lack of puberty, the lack of maturity or it could’ve been my inability as a child to fully understand that I was constantly exposed to microaggressive racism from problematically untrained adults who attempted to set me back socially and academically within my community, but back in the day, I was a timid kid.
 This idea of being on a stage was new to me, and this was going to be the first time I ever auditioned for a real part in a play.
-I was tired of being just another shy body in the crowd.
-I figured age nine was the time I was going to take my first step toward jumping out of my comfort zone.
+I was tired of being just another little shy body in the crowd.
+I figured age nine was the time I was going to take my first step toward jumping out of my comfort zone and be the next Urkel.
 I waited until the odds of landing a role were in my favor.
 How The West Was Really Won had about three or four narrators.
 Each narrator had the most lines in the play.
 There was no way that I wouldn’t get at least one of the narrator roles.
 I mean, I was the only black kid in the entire grade.
 I was the unique one.
 Unique is good for art.
-(Who knew I would have to wait two decades later for some Black Panther shit to go down and set the trend for black excellence in film and television?)
+Right?

 The Mathematical Breakdown of My Elementary Childhood